Vjameli/Vjameli.github.io/_pages/research.md

 </div>

-By utilizing CT scans, the oncologist can prescribe a radiation dose, measured in Gray, for each structure that's a part of the treatment.
+With the CT scan in hand, the oncologist can now prescribe a radiation dose, measured in Gray, for each organ involved in the treatment.
+For the tumors, the doctor would like to deliver **at least** some amount of dose, while for the critial organs around the tumor, the doctor would like to deliver **at most** some amount of dose.

 <h3><u>Linear Accelerator</u></h3>

-At this juncture, you might wonder, 'How do medical experts manipulate radiation and incorporate it into patients?' or 'What's the source of this radiation?'
+At this point, you might wonder, "But how exactly can they deliver this radiation to the patient?" or "Where does this radiation come from?"
-This is where the genius of engineers and physicists shines: they've crafted the linear accelerator, an enormous apparatus capable of circumnavigating the patient, skillfully delivering radiation from various angles.
+Here is where the engineers and physicists can be proud: they've created the [linear acelerator](https://en.wikipedia.org/wiki/Linear_particle_accelerator)!
+This is an enormous apparatus capable of circumnavigating the patient, delivering radiation from various angles.
 <h3><u>The MLC</u></h3>

-Nevertheless, as uncle Ben would say: "With great power comes great responsibility."
+Nevertheless, as Uncle Ben would say: "With great power comes great responsibility."

-In radiotherapy, the ultimate goal is to direct radiation precisely at the tumor while sparing the patient's healthy organs.
-To fulfill this mission, modern linear accelerators feature a multi-leaf collimator (MLC) – an assembly of collimating blades that dynamically shape the radiation field during treatment, allowing several non-trivial apertures per angle."
+In radiotherapy, the ultimate goal is to direct radiation precisely at the tumor while sparing the patient's healthy organs.To accomplish this, modern linear accelerators feature a multi-leaf collimator (MLC) – an assembly of collimating blades that dynamically shape the radiation field during treatment, allowing several non-trivial shapes per angle."

 <div style="text-align: center;">
   <img src="/images/linac.gif" alt="" width="768" height="432">